yimutianyang/KDD24-GBSR/README.md

 Notice
 ------
-* All experimental results reported in the paper are based on TensorFlow implementation.
+* All experimental results reported in the paper are based on **TensorFlow implementation**.
 * There are slight differences in Pytorch implementation.
 Higher performances on the double_book dataset while lower on other datasets.
 * Running speed also differs from platforms, GBSR runs much faster on the Tensorflow platform than Pytorch.